10 Best 30 Amp RV Generators for 2025 (Ranked/Reviewed)

 Now that we understand what amps, volts, and watts are, let’s use the below formula to figure out what size generator you need for a 30-amp RV.

-Knowing that your RV is 30 amps and that all RVs in the US use a 120-volt electrical system.
+Knowing that your RV is 30 amps and that all RVs in the US use a 12V/120-volt electrical system.

-To figure out how big or what wattage generator we need to power a 30 amp RV.
+To figure out how big or what wattage generator we need to power a 30 amp RV while off-grid.

 Volts (120) x Amps (30) = Watts (3,600)

-So as you can see, you want to use a generator that has an output of 3600 watts or close to it, to adequately power a 30-amp RV.
+As you can see, you want to use a generator with an output of 3600 watts, or close to it, to power a 30-amp RV.

 For more information on the size of generator you need for a 30 amp RV, check out our blog post “What Size Generator Do You Need for a 30 Amp RV?“.